-Mat (my husband) and I quickly learnt that life still goes on and while all we wanted to do is crawl under a rock, we knew that we needed to tread through the water the best we can.
+Mat (my husband) and I quickly learnt that life still goes on and while all we wanted to do was crawl under a rock, we knew that we needed to tread through the water the best we could.
 We had to be strong for our family.

-We started to look at the ‘now’ and look at the future as to what our children needed to be as happy and balanced as possible whist going through this challenge.
+We started to look at the ‘now’ and look to the future as to what our children needed to be as happy and balanced as possible, whilst going through this challenge.

-We were so fortunate that Tylah (our son) is very creative and imaginative so when Codee-Jo’s bloods were low and she was isolated, Tylah was such a blessing.
-When she was in the depth of treatment, she could see very little people but if her bloods were ok, her cousins and close friends would come for play dates when she is up for it also which was hugely appreciated and always lifts her spirits.
+We were so fortunate that Tylah (our son) is very creative and imaginative, so when Codee-Jo’s bloods were low and she was isolated, Tylah was such a blessing.
+When she was in the depth of treatment, she could see very few people, but if her bloods were ok, her cousins and close friends would come for play dates if she was up to it.
+This was hugely appreciated and always lifted her spirits.

-This however did not give her any educational needs that we felt she needed, as well as the social skills you need in life to meet new friends and people and learn to be with others and get along with others.
+However, this did not meet her educational needs, nor the social skills needed in life to make new friends, mix with people and get along with others.

-Codee-Jo had theatre monthly, bloods regularly, IV chemo every few weeks and when her bloods were low, she had to stay clear of others so she didn’t get sick, we really started to feel the need for social and educational learning for her.
+Codee-Jo had theatre monthly, bloods regularly, IV chemo every few weeks and when her bloods were low, she had to stay clear of people so she didn’t get sick.
+We really started to recognise the very real need for both her social and educational growth.
+But because of their low immunity, oncology children cannot go to childcare, kindergarten or school, during their treatment.

-For oncology kids the age of 2 to 5, there were little opportunities in South Australia for them to access social and educational opportunities that are germ free and safe for them to play.
+For oncology kids aged 2 to 5 there was very limited opportunity in South Australia for them to develop their social and educational needs in both a germ free and safe environment.

 For us, not only did we want something for our daughter, we also wanted something for all kids in the same situation.

-After research, there was a playgroup in the North funded by a great organisation.
+After research, we found there was a playgroup in the North funded by a great organisation.

-We thought it would be great have something similar in the south of Adelaide
+We thought it was greatly needed to have something similar in the south of Adelaide

 From here, Lion Hearts Learning was born.